 - Heat one tablespoon sesame oil in a medium to large saute pan or skillet to medium heat.

-- Add the mushroom/chestnut mixture and cabbage and sauté for three minutes, stir in the garlic and ginger and sauté another one minute.
+- Add the mushroom/chestnut mixture and cabbage and sauté for three minutes, stir in the garlic, ginger, and white pepper and sauté another one minute.

 - Next, add the soy sauce and cook for one more minute.
 Remove from heat.